recreateideas/filesystem-server/README.md

 **1-** Use npm to install filesystem-server globally

 >Note: for windows you will need to install [cygwin](https://www.cygwin.com/) to be able to use this package.
-But windows build is still in development.
+But windows build is still in development so it might not fully work for every win[*] platform.

 ```bash
 npm install -g filesystem-server #add "--unsafe" if executing it as 'nobody' user in linux